benmfox/PFTSleep/README.md

 After the models are downloaded, update the `pftsleep_inference_config.yaml` file with a path to your edf or edf directory.
 You can pass both a single edf file or a directory of edfs.
 You can also use glob syntax if specifying edfs within single sub directories (e.g. /path/to/base/directory/**/).

-Unfortunately, due to naming conventions of channels if you are passing multiple edfs, but they have different channel names, the dataloader will fail.
+Unfortunately, due to differing naming conventions for signal channels, if you are passing multiple edfs, but they have different channel names, the dataloader will fail.
 It is recommended in this case to rewrite the edfs to a consistent channel name format, or perform inference on them one by one.

 If a specific channel is not available for a given edf or set of edfs, pass the keyword "null" or "dummy" to that channels name parameter in the yaml if you'd like to see how the model performs with that channel set as all zeros.

 The model expects referenced EEG, Left EOG, EMG, and ECG channels.
 If your channels are unreferenced, you may pass the corresponding reference channels.
-The model was trained with the following channels (priority was given to the ones listed first in the below list):
+The model was trained with the following referenced channels (priority was given to the ones listed first in the below list):
 ```
 EEG: C4-M1 or C3-M2
 EMG: Chin1-Chin2 or Chin1-Chin3